unpoly/unpoly/README_RAILS.md

 #### `up.layer.context`

-Returns the [context](https://unpoly.com/up.layer.context) hash of the targeted layer.
+Returns the [context](https://unpoly.com/up.layer.context) object of the targeted layer.

-Keys can be accessed as either strings or symbols.

-Returns an empty hash if the targeted layer has no given context.
+See documentation for `up.context`, which is an alias for `up.layer.context`.

 #### `up.layer.accept(value)`